Elections of the Student Government Association

-Each Executive Board Member of Student Government Association must: be available for New Student Orientation, return one week prior to the beginning of Fall Semester and Spring Semester, attend all SGA eboard meetings, adhere to current Constitution of the SGA, follow expectations and job descriptions as related to each position, serve on a designated committee and perform other duties as assigned.
+Each Executive Board Member of Student Government Association must: be available for New Student Orientation, return one week before the beginning of Fall Semester and Spring Semester, attend all SGA Executive board meetings, adhere to the current Constitution of the SGA, follow expectations and job descriptions as related to each position, serve on a designated committee, and perform other duties as assigned.

-President: The President will represent the student body as a whole at all official school functions.
-The President shall call, plan, and lead one meeting per month with all of SGA officers.
+President: The President will represent the student body at all official school functions.
+The President shall call, plan, and lead one meeting per month with all the SGA officers.
 The President is to serve as the chief executive of SGA, responsible for the execution of all legislation passed.
-If the President disapproves of an action, then he/she has the power to veto the legislation, which can be overridden with two-thirds Senate vote.
-The President must also submit a memorandum of his/her activities on behalf of SGA to the Executive Vice-President for distribution during the weekly senate meetings.
+If the President disapproves of action, then he/she has the power to veto the legislation, which can be overridden with a two-thirds Senate vote.
+The President must also submit a memorandum of his/her activities on behalf of SGA to the Speaker of the Senate for distribution during the weekly senate meetings.
 The President alongside the officers of SGA shall meet to plan events throughout the year, such as Common Hour Kick Off.
 The President shall oversee over all executive board members and ensure each is fulfilling their specified responsibilities.
-The President is responsible for building and maintaining relationships with the President of St. Thomas University, the Cabinet, the Provost and Associate Provost, Vice-Presidents, Deans, Departments, Resident Assistants and more.
-The President is responsible for coordinating meetings with any personnel mentioned above.
-The executive board of SGA shall meet, discuss and fulfill goals set out as a team or separately, as delegated by the President.
+The President is responsible for building and maintaining relationships with the President of St. Thomas University, the Provost and Associate Provost, Vice-Presidents, Deans, Departments, Resident

-Vice-President of Clubs and Organizations: The Vice-President of Clubs and Organizations provides representation power for all organized bodies, known as clubs and organizations.
-He/she shall plan and host bimonthly SGA SOC meetings with all current clubs and organizations on campus.
-The Vice-President of Clubs and Organizations is responsible for creating and maintaining a relationship with each club or organization’s advisor.
+Vice-President: The Vice-President provides representation power for all organized bodies, known as clubs and organizations.
+He/she shall plan and host SGA & SOC meetings with all current clubs and organizations on campus.
+The Vice is responsible for creating and maintaining a relationship with each club or organization’s advisor.
 He/she shall oversea the daily operations of the e-board of each club and ensure each are meeting requirements such as attending periodic meetings and events.
-The Vice-President of Clubs and Organizations is responsible for recording the community service hours of each club or organization on campus and tracking the advancement to fulfilling their required 50 community service hours.
-The Vice-President of Clubs and Organizations shall distribute and collect Student Organization Packets (SOP) and SGA Advisors Packets at the beginning of each semester.
-The Vice-President of Clubs and Organizations shall organize and preside over all funding for the clubs and organizations including: receiving all paperwork requesting funding from clubs and organizations, receives all deposits and receipts from clubs and organizations fundraisers and issues receipts for monies received, provides a monthly report of balance to clubs and organizations, and workers alongside SGA Advisor as necessary to distribute and issue various monetary payments such as refunds.
+The Vice-President is responsible for recording the community service hours of each club or organization on campus and tracking the advancement to fulfilling their required 50 community service hours.
+The Vice-President shall distribute and collect Student Organization Packets (SOP) and Advisor Packets at the beginning of each semester.

 Secretary of Communications: The Secretary of Communications is responsible for designing and editing SGA advertisements such as flyers, requiring the use and proficiency in programs such as Microsoft Publisher and Photoshop.
 The Secretary of Communications shall receive and review club meetings or events flyers, send them to print, and request global emails from SGA Advisor.
 He/she is to maintain social media accounts, keeping each website up to date.
 The Secretary of Communications shall create their personalized version of the SGA Chronicles, including items such as articles from students, advertisements from local companies, and flyers for upcoming university events.
 The Secretary of Communications is responsible for recording the minutes for all SGA meetings and providing any information, reports, and agendas, to each SGA e-board member.
 A record of all minutes and meetings must be kept and placed under a SGA minutes log.
 The Secretary of Communications shall be responsible for tabulating and recording the office hours of all SGA members regardless of branch and advise the SGA President and Advisor of any member not complying.